Topics Map > Engineering Workstations (EWS)

 User feedback is important to us

 There is value in the communication we receive about the needs and usage of EWS users.
-Even simple software requests such as Zoom grant insights and allow us to proactively model the EWS environment accordingly.
+Even simple software requests (e.g. Zoom) grant insights and allow us to proactively model the EWS environment accordingly.

 Communication on what does and does not work is very helpful to Engineering IT.
 Your feedback helps us build better, more usable, and sustainable solutions for everyone.